BRCAChallenge/brca-exchange/content/help.md

 # Lollipop Plots

-Lollipop plots for displaying BRCA1 and BRCA2 variants are shown where only benign (labeled in blue) and pathogenic (labeled in red) ENIGMA-processed data are currently displayed.
-Each circle-capped line 'lollipop' indicates the pathogenic state of the variant at that chromosomal position for the corresponding gene in the ENIGMA database.
-Quanity of specific pathogenic-state variants along with chromosomal position for a particular lollipop are represented by the diameter of the circles on top of each lollipop.
-The bottom bar that runs along the x-axis of the diagram displays the positioning of the different exons for that particular gene.
-Click the drop-down button located on the upper-left hand corner of the page to select which BRCA gene lollipop chart to view.
+Lollipop plots are a tool to visualize the chromosomal position and pathogenicity classification for each variant in a gene.
+Here, each circle-capped 'lollipop' indicates whether a BRCA1 and BRCA2 variant is benign (labeled in blue) or pathogenic (labeled in red).
+The diameter of the circle on top of each lollipop indicates the number of unique variants that have been observed at an individual locus.
+The bottom bar that runs along the x-axis of the diagram displays the position of each exon in the selected gene.
+To alternate between the BRCA1 and BRCA2 lollipop charts, click the *Select Gene* button located in the upper-left hand corner of the page.